nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 signedPublicRootKey.Sign(privateRootKey);

-// Create a key pair, which will be signed using IAsymmetricPrivateKey privateKey = AsymmetricHelper.CreateSignatureKeyPair();
+// Create a key pair, which will be signed using ISignaturePrivateKey privateKey = AsymmetricHelper.CreateSignatureKeyPair();

 // Sign the public key
 using AsymmetricSignedPublicKey signedPublicKey = new()